OpenMoonRay/openmoonray-docs/docs/scene-classes/geometry/RdlCurveGeometry.md

         default: 0.0

-        <p class="jekyll-theme-minimal scene-class-attr-comment">When a secondary ray is fired, anything within this distance of the intersection point will be ignored.
+        <p class="scene-class-attr-comment">When a secondary ray is fired, anything within this distance of the intersection point will be ignored.
 Instead, it is considered part of the current intersection's geometry.
 If zero, an automatically calculated epsilon will be used.</p>

     </p>